sachinvas/Swifter/index.md

 ## How cool is this?

-SwifterSwift is a library of over **370 properties and methods**, designed to extend Swift's functionality and productivity, staying faithful to the original API design guidelines of Swift 3.
+`SwifterSwift` is a library of over **390 properties and methods**, designed to extend Swift's functionality and productivity, staying faithful to the original API design guidelines of Swift 3.

 Here are some examples: